RBCodewalker/RBCodewalker/README.md

 - ⚡ Fun fact: ...
 -->

-### Hi there, this is Rajdeep Bastakoti! 👋
+### Hi there👋, this is Rajdeep Bastakoti!

 #### Web/Software Developer | BSc Computer Science |

-- I am a versatile Frontend Developer with a knack for Backend technologies and a passion for exceptional UI/UX design.
+I am a versatile Frontend Developer with a knack for Backend technologies and a passion for exceptional UI/UX design.
 Continual growth and skill advancement drive my career in software development.
 Take a look at the technologies I have already worked with:

 ![JavaScript](https://img.shields.io/badge/-JavaScript-yellow?logo=javascript&logoColor=white)